Villa Medici: Tickets

 About Villa Medici

-Villa Medici is situated in the heart of Rome near the iconic Spanish Steps and adjacent to the Villa Borghese estate.
-It boasts a remarkable 2000-year history which are marked by numerous transformations.
+Villa Medici sits in the heart of Rome near the iconic Spanish Steps and adjacent to the Villa Borghese estate.
+The properties history dates back more than 2000 years and includes numerous transformations.

 Visitors to Villa Medici can explore its exquisite gardens, which offer incredible views of Rome, and the gallery, home to an impressive collection of art amassed by Cardinal Ferdinando de' Medici.
 This collection includes around 400 pieces, featuring paintings, tapestries, and sculptures, showcasing the rich artistic heritage of the villa.